 “When we contemplate the whole globe as one great dewdrop, striped and dotted with continents and islands, flying through space with other stars all singing and shining together as one, the whole universe appears as an infinite storm of beauty.”

 “Keep close to Nature’s heart… and break clear away, once in a while, and climb a mountain or spend a week in the woods.
 Wash your spirit clean.”

 “Come to the woods, for here is rest.
 There is no repose like that of the green deep woods.”

 “Nature’s peace will flow into you as sunshine flows into trees.
 The winds will blow their own freshness into you, and the storms their energy, while cares will drop off like autumn leaves.”

 “When we try to pick out anything by itself, we find it hitched to everything else in the Universe.”

 “There is not a ‘fragment’ in all nature, for every relative fragment of one thing is a full harmonious unit in itself. “

 “I know that our bodies were made to thrive only in pure air, and the scenes in which pure air is found.”

-You could easily spend hours in this majestic redwood forest outside of San Francisco, looking for banana slugs and bugs, admiring the moss, and staring up, up, up at the ancient trees.
-But even if you only have time for a short trip, definitely try to make it!
+You could easily spend hours hiking through Muir Woods trails in this majestic redwood forest outside of San Francisco, looking for banana slugs and bugs, admiring the moss, and staring up, up, up at the ancient trees.
+But even if you only have time for a short trip to this area (a short drive from the Golden Gate Bridge), definitely try to make it!